Ben’s Lake Superior Senior Portraits

 Two Harbors & Iona Beach

-Our next stop was in Two Harbors for some urban images with some of the great old brick walls that are located there, just a stone’s throw from where the 3M Company got it’s start back in 1902.
+Our next stop was in Two Harbors for some urban images with some of the great old brick walls that are located there, just a stone’s throw from where the 3M Company got it’s beginning way back in 1902.

 Then it was back on the road once again for our next stop at Iona Beach, where Ben got in some more fishing and also got some rugged senior photos were taken along the cliffs and the rocky shoreline there.

 Split Rock Lighthouse State Park